Rekiahhinton/technical-writing-portfolio/writing_assessment.md

 ##### Default Behavior

-After five failed login attempts, Session Lockout prevents the user from attempting to login for **15 minutes**.
+After five failed login attempts, Session Lockout prevents the user from attempting to log in for **15 minutes**.
 During the lockout period, the system rejects all login attempts with a specific error message.

 ##### Administrator Configuration

-Administrators can configure **Attempts** and **Duration** for each policy:
+Administrators can configure **attempts** and **duration** for each policy:

 * Attempts: The number of failed attempts the system will allow before lockout.
 * Duration: The length of time the account remains locked during a lockout.